 The Uncommon Gourd

-Mixed media gourd art
+Mixed media gourd art and miniature paintings

 October hours: daily 10–5

 Rosey Bolte’s dad introduced her to the idea of painting on gourds over 30 years ago.

 “He brought a gourd from the family farm in Tipton County to my house in Brown County, suggesting I give it a try,” Rosey says.
 “I quickly discovered the many beautiful things one can create with a gourd.”